{{org_field_logo}}

 7.1 Parental Bereavement Leave

-Employees who lose a child under 18 or suffer a stillbirth after 24 weeks of pregnancy are entitled to:
+Employees who lose a child under the age of 18, or suffer a stillbirth after 24 weeks of pregnancy, are entitled to Statutory Parental Bereavement Leave in accordance with current legislation.

 7.2 Compassionate Leave